nickbradley/typescript-promise-example/README.md

 ```

 Notice how the loaded order was still asynchronous.
-However, this time our **Promise.all** was clever enough to wait all promises to be finished before printing their content.
+However, this time our **Promise.all** was clever enough to wait all promises to be running its code.
-Notice that sorting the chapters in the proper order is still our responsibility and we had to use some mechanism to do that.
+Notice that *sorting the chapters in the proper order is still our responsibility* and we had to use some mechanism to do that.

 I'm sure there might be other ways to achieve the same result.